 Tier II (Lesson Assistant):

-The primary role of a lesson assistant is to assist the instructor or therapist with the grooming aisle or activity room stations.
-Occasionally the lesson assistant may be asked to assist with tacking or untacking a horse, fetching or releasing the grooming aisle pony, and aisle, arena or activity room set up or breakdown.
-Documentation regarding human and horse activity may also be assigned.
-Space is limited.
+The primary role of a lesson assistant is to assist the instructor or therapist with the grooming aisle, activity room, or arena activity stations.
+The lesson assistant may be asked to assist with tacking or untacking a horse and arena/activity room set up or breakdown.

 To be eligible for a Tier II position you must fulfill the prerequisites for a Tier I as well as the following: